Vickie Rushton: Binibining Pilipinas

 On January 16, 2018, it was confirmed that Rushton will be competing at the Binibining Pilipinas 2018 pageant.
 On March 18, she was crowned as the 1st Runner-up.
-Upon, joining the Binibining Pilipinas pageant in 2019 she was considered as an early favorite to win the competition.
+Upon, joining the Binibining Pilipinas pageant in 2019 she was considered an early favorite to win the competition.
 She collected several corporate awards such as Jag Denim Queen, Miss Ever Bilena, Manila Bulletin Reader's Choice, Poten Cee Gandang Palaban, and Bb.
 Cream Silk during the pageant.
 Her failure to give a complete answer during the question and answer portion among the top 15 contestants was regarded as the reason for her not to move up to the next round where the eventual winners to represent the country in international beauty contests were chosen.
 She said in post-contest interviews that she was distracted when she delivered her answer.

 Career

 Pinoy Big Brother: All In

 On April 27, 2014, Rushton entered the Pinoy Big Brother house as a housemate of Pinoy Big Brother: All In.
-In the initial stages of the competition, she was portrayed as the pretty girl that was always under the radar; because of this, she was labeled as the one who least contributed in her team.
-She also was romantically teased by some of her fellow housemates, particularly Cheridel Alejandrino to housemate Daniel Matsunaga, which led to some controversy between her and showbiz boyfriend, Jason Abalos.
+In the initial stages of the competition, she was portrayed as the pretty girl who was always under the radar; because of this, she was labeled as the one who contributed in her team.
+She was also romantically teased by some of her fellow housemates, particularly Cheridel Alejandrino by housemate Daniel Matsunaga, which led to some controversy between her and showbiz boyfriend, Jason Abalos.
 On Day 79, Rushton was nominated for the first time; she earned 22.96% of the total votes saving her from the eviction.
 Rushton made it to the Big Night and placed 4th, garnering -0.78% of net votes.

 Personal life

 Her engagement in 2021 with her long-time partner, actor Jason Abalos, was revealed in June 2022.
 They were married in a church wedding ceremony in Batangas on September 1 of the same year.
+And on September 1, 2023, coinciding with their first wedding anniversary, they both had their first child named Knoa Alexander.